 - General workplace housekeeping

-- New or altered equipment, processes and operations; and
+- New or altered equipment, processes, and operations

 - Previous record of incidents

 Compliance Review Tracking System

-EH&S utilizes BioRAFT, a web-based EH&S compliance review system, that will be used to complete review checklists electronically, as well as track corrective actions to completion.
+EH&S utilizes BioRAFT, a web-based EH&S compliance review system, to complete review checklists electronically as well as track corrective actions to completion.
 If you are an area supervisor or principal investigator who has been assigned responsibility for corrective actions, you will be given access to the BioRAFT system.
-See the BioRAFT section for more information.
+See the BioRAFT page for more information.